Motorola Solutions

 Series B in 2009

-GreenPeak Technologies BV is a fabless semiconductor company based in Utrecht, the Netherlands, specializing in ultra-low power wireless data communication controller chips primarily for smart home applications and consumer electronics.
-Founded in 2004 and previously known as Xanadu Wireless, the company has established itself as a leader in the ZigBee market, offering a diverse range of RF chips and software technologies for Internet of Things (IoT) connectivity.
+GreenPeak Technologies BV is a fabless semiconductor company specializing in ultra-low power wireless data communication controller chips for smart home applications and consumer electronics.
+Founded in 2004 and headquartered in Utrecht, the Netherlands, the company has established itself as a leader in the ZigBee market, offering a comprehensive range of RF chips and software technologies that facilitate communication for the Internet of Things (IoT).
 GreenPeak's product lineup includes communication controller semiconductor products, transceiver chips, and modules designed for mesh networks and wireless sensor networks.
-Its solutions enable secure lifestyle information sharing among families, particularly for children and elderly parents.
-The company markets its products to original equipment manufacturers (OEMs) and original design manufacturers (ODMs) across the United States, Europe, Asia, and Latin America.
-GreenPeak also provides integration, support, and training services to its clients and has formed a strategic partnership with Sensara to enhance its offerings.
+The company serves original equipment manufacturers (OEMs) and original design manufacturers (ODMs) across the United States, Europe, Asia, and Latin America.
+GreenPeak also provides integration, support, and training services to its clients.
+In addition to its innovative technology, the company has a strategic partnership with Sensara, focusing on intelligent systems for lifestyle monitoring.
+Formerly known as Xanadu Wireless, GreenPeak has evolved significantly since its rebranding in 2007 and continues to drive advancements in wireless communication for consumer electronics and smart home solutions.

 Amimon